Bio

 Finally we even asked God himself to narrate the end days during a nuclear holocaust in Las Vegas — a song written for Joakim Andersen as a token of gratitude for his many in-depth reviews of our music.
 It was the reversal of Genesis.
 God was alone again.

 The slurs were becoming more and more infrequent.
 Guess nobody knew what to call us anymore.
 The WTFers were reduced to a bare minimum of fans who put up with the constant genre shifts, the dark ambiguity, and the mood swinging vocals.
-Our rejection of western humanism as hypocritical gibberish added to our already tarnished reputation and scared off the last of the NPCs.
+John’s lost faith in humanity and his gradual embrace of Lilou’s complete rejection of wishful thinking added to our already tarnished reputation and scared off the last of the NPCs.

 Guerilla Poetry (2024)